niceDeve/hyperledger-brooklyn-sawtooth/README.md

           sawtooth.network.cidr: "10.0.0.0/24"
           sawtooth.cluster.name: "example

 First, start a Brooklyn server, using a Docker image with Sawtooth platform entities loaded into the catalog.
-The following example shows the persistence data volume being created, and the `/keys` and `/blueprints` volumes being mounted from the Docker host.
-If the Docker host is a cloud VM then it may be nescessary to mount the `/dev/urandom` device from the host to allow SSH enough entropy.
+The following example shows the `/keys` and `/blueprints` volumes being mounted from the Docker host.
+Note that the files, particularly the SSH keys, must be readable by the `brooklyn` user in the container.
+See the `launch.sh` script for a more detailed example.

-    $ docker volume create brooklyn-persistence-data
     $ docker run -d -P \
-            -v ~/.ssh:/keys \
+            -v ~/keys:/keys \
             -v $(pwd)/examples:/blueprints \
-            -v brooklyn-persistence-data:/var/brooklyn \
-            -v /dev/urandom:/dev/random \
             --name brooklyn \
             blockchaintp/brooklyn-sawtooth:0.5.0-SNAPSHOT
     ae82e15583ac4f32724a2daf0f122d3b6c7075ec3fcc35e35f46f6e300c522a9